ImAPersonCalledBoris/My-own-software-Launcher-made-in-python-/README.md

 Software created by Mario, if you want to leave a review or suggest an improvement you can write him on discord @ info - Chan#8725

-## there is also a version with a graphical interface [DELETED PROJECT :if you want to develop it I leave you the repository]: you can find it here ---->
+## there is also a version with a graphical interface [DELETED PROJECT :if you want to develop it I leave you the repository]: you can find it on the link below---->
 ##### https://github.com/ImAPersonCalledBoris/GUI-My-own-software-Launcher-made-in-python-

 ## How to run it: